-AT&T announces sizable 4G LTE network expansion [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+AT&T announces sizable 4G LTE network expansion [UPDATED]Alex Wagner - Editorial Director of News and Content

 How about a glass of freshly-activated AT&T 4G LTE service to go with your breakfast this morning?
 That's precisely what AT&T customers in several cities are getting, as ol' Big Blue has announced that its LTE coverage has been activated in several new locales across the country.
 Here's the full rundown of new and expanded LTE coverage that's been revealed so far today:

 - Carbondale-Marion, Ill. (also includes Benton, Carterville, Energy, Herrin, Johnston City, Murphysboro and West Frankfort)

 - Fort Smith, Ark. (also includes Alma, Barling, Clarksville, Greenwood, Knoxville, Lamar, Ozark and Van Buren as well as the surrounding areas of Arkoma, Muldrow, Pocola, Rock Island, Roland, Sallisaw and Spiro in Eastern Oklahoma)